Derived category of moduli of pointed curves -- II

-\bp We prove equivalently that the dual of the collection in Thm. \ref{p,q case} (groups $1A$ and $2$, resp.~$1B$ and $2$), call it $\cC$, generates all the duals $F^\vee_{l,E}$.
+\bp We prove equivalently (see Remark \ref{dual collection}) that the dual of the collection in Theorem \ref{p,q case} (groups $1A$ and $2$, resp.~$1B$ and $2$, see Remark \ref{1B stuff}), call it $\cC$, generates all the dual vector bundles $F^\vee_{l,E}$.
 We will do an induction based on the score $S(l,E)$ (see Notation~\ref{asgasfgasgsg}).
 For equal scores, we do an induction on $l$.
 If $S(l,E)\leq r-2$, then $l+\min\{e_p+1,p+1-e_p\}\leq r-1$, i.e., the pair $(l,E)$ belongs to both groups $1A$ and $1B$.
 This ensures the base case of the induction.